kuzzleio/documentation-old/src/elasticsearch-cookbook/data-insertion/index.md

 The body of the request must contain the content of the document you want to create.

-As you can see, the structure of the document matches our mapping.
+In the requests outlined above, the structure of the document matches our mapping.
 As a result, Elasticsearch will analyze and index our document as specified.